terragrids/dapp/README.md

 **Backend**

 1. Project Smart Contract developed in Reach to store creators' project details ([GitHub repo](https://github.com/terragrids/project-contract)).
 2. Node.js API to deploy and connect to the Project Smart Contracts and use their API to update project details.
-The node.js backend uses Reach and an intermediary admin wallet to deploy smart contracts and call their APIs, to avoid charging transaction fees on the end user's wallet.
+The node.js backend uses Reach and an intermediary admin wallet to deploy smart contracts and call their API; this avoids charging transaction fees on the end user's wallet.
 3. Stateless authentication system - inspired by [ARC-0014](https://github.com/algorandfoundation/ARCs/pull/84) draft - to authenticate users when they want to modify the application state, e.g. create a new project or edit and existing project on the blockchain, sell or buy NFTs to back creators' projects.
 See current implementation details [here](#stateless-authentication).

 **Frontend**